Buchenwald DP camp, 1945

 Gift of the artist

-These paintings are part of the series Stefan painted immediately upon liberation, in order to be able to relate his wartime annals to his father.
+These paintings are part of the series Thomas painted immediately upon liberation, in order to be able to relate his wartime annals to his father.

 "This is how I then saw Weimar as a fifteen-year-old.
 I was impressed by the different games children played in the streets.
 Only after 50 years did I visit the town again, for an exhibition of my miniature pictures at the Buchenwald memorial site."
 (Thomas Geve)